Castlery | Oct 23, 2022

 Chances are, if your home is over a certain age, it will be made using a variety of natural materials.
 This can be in the form of stone walls and lime render, clay bricks, or wood panelling.
 In the past, it has been common to try and cover up these elements, almost to try and hide the way the natural materials were used to create buildings.
 But today there is much more of a movement to show off the workings of any building.

-If you have stone or brick walls, think about uncovering them and showing them off.
+If you have stone or brick walls, then think about uncovering them and showing them off.
 A natural wall can be a real feature and focal point and can add a natural or rustic feel to any space.
 Likewise with natural wood grains on panelling.
 It can be hard work to take these surfaces back to their original finish, particularly if they are hiding under render or years of paintwork, but it can be a very rewarding thing to do.